Bioactive and Biofunctional Peptides

 The registration platform for Impulse Days Bioactive and Biofunctional Peptides is now live.
 Join us on April 9, 2026!

-Impulse Days Bioactive and Biofunctional Peptides is a scientific event that will take place in Nancy.
+Impulse Days Bioactive and Biofunctional Peptides is a scientific event that will take place in Nancy in November.

 This event aims to bring together the scientific and industrial community working on bioactive and biofunctional peptides in France and internationally, in the Nancy area.
 It also strengthen the French scientific community ahead of the 5th International Symposium on Bioactive Peptides, co-organized by CNRS, Université de Lorraine, Teagasc and the University of Limerick in Ireland, to be held from June 14th to June 16th 2027.
 The 4th edition of the Symposium took place in Kyoto in June 2025.